technicalnbfc/technicalnbfc.github.io/_posts/2021-09-08-summer-football.md

 published: true
 layout: posts
 title: Summer Football is Here!
+post_lead: "Summer football is here and kickoff dates and registration fee information is up now"
 ---

 ### Summer football is here and we would love to see you join